TRAVEL TIPS FOR A FALL VACATION IN SWITZERLAND

 I recommend staying close to the city center, but since public transport is pretty good, you can also book a hotel a bit further away, and you will still be mobile.

-- BUDGET: Warning, there are not many budget hotels in Zurich.
-I once stayed at this well-rated hostel in Zurich and was not disappointed.
+- BUDGET: There are not many budget hotels in Zurich, but I once stayed at this well-rated hostel in Zurich and was not disappointed.
 It is located right in the heart of the old town and you can get to many places within minutes.
+Check out rates for Hostel Otter here.

 Hike in Lavaux